-- Digital multimeter with an accuracy of 0.1 % Use for the proof test of the intrinsic safety side of the device a special digital multimeter for intrinsically safe circuits. - Intrinsically safe circuits that were operated with non-intrinsically safe circuits may not be used as intrinsically safe circuits afterwards. - Power supply set to nominal voltage of 24 V DC - Simulate the sensor state by a potentiometer of 4.7 k Ω (threshold for normal operation), by a resistor of 220 Ω (short circuit detection) and by a resistor of 150 k Ω (lead breakage detection).
+Digital multimeter with an accuracy of 0.1 % Use for the proof test of the intrinsic safety side of the device a special digital multimeter for intrinsically safe circuits.

+If intrinsically safe circuits are operated with non-intrinsically safe circuits, they must no longer be used as intrinsically safe circuits.

+- Power supply set to nominal voltage - Simulate the sensor state by a potentiometer of 4.7 k Ω (threshold for normal operation), by a resistor of 220 Ω (short circuit detection) and by a resistor of 150 k Ω (lead breakage detection).